mila-iqia/mila-docs/docs/Userguide_python.rst

 on Compute Canada clusters) is to use `virtual environments
 <https://virtualenv.pypa.io/en/stable/>`_.

-First, load the python module you want to use:
+First, load the Python module you want to use:

 .. prompt:: bash $